seanslma/maki/DevOps/Yaml/Yaml.md

   `"Add new line\n"`

 ## strings must be quoted
-- string represents a boolean value (true or false)
+- string is true or false (otherwise, it would be treated as a boolean value)
 - string is null or ~ (otherwise, it would be considered as a null value)
-- string looks like a number, such as integers (e.g. 2), floats (e.g. 3.14) and exponential numbers (e.g. 1e7) (otherwise, it would be treated as a numeric value)
+- string looks like a number, such as integers, floats andexponential numbers (otherwise, it would be treated as a numeric value)
 - string looks like a date (e.g. 2014-12-31) (otherwise it would be automatically converted into a Unix timestamp)